 In this article, we'll tell you how to wash a wool blanket without damaging or shrinking it.
 Wool generally keeps itself clean.
 That’s probably because it does not like to be cleaned too often!
 Wool shrinks when it’s washed.
 If the fibers are rubbed together too much, they start to slide underneath one another and make tight links of fiber that result in the shortening of the overall length of the woven yarn.

 Of course, these are things someone only discovered with the help of a microscope thanks to the tiny size of the fibers.
 Ironically, this shortening goes hand in hand with the visible felting that can happen.
 This felting appearance is unfortunately permanent and irreversible.

-If you don’t have time to manually wash or your wool blanket is heavily soiled, you can wash it in a washer in cold water.
+If you don’t have time to manually wash or your wool blanket is heavily soiled, you can wash it in a washing machine in cold water.
 Because of the delicate fibers, you must always use a wool-safe, mild detergent.

 Washing it manually:

-To wash your wool blanket by hand, you need to:
+To wash your wool blankets by hand, you need to:

 What's the best detergent for wool blankets?

 The best detergent for a wool blanket is any detergent that does not contain bleach or bleach activators.
 These are strong alkalies that damage the structure of wool fibres.
 Some wool-safe detergents contain silicone to coat the fibers during washing and aid in preventing the rubbing and shrinking of the fibers.

 However, if you’re unsure of the safety standard of the silicone in the product, rather be safe than sorry and go with a non-toxic option instead.
 We recommend this natural, non-toxic detergent because of its plant-based delicate ingredients: